 If at all possible, the use of sanitary pump stations is to be discouraged.
-Any proposed use of pump stations must receive prior approval from the Director of Engineering.
-Any sanitary pump station must be located on a parcel of land dedicated for Municipal Utilities to The Corporation of Delta.
+Any proposed use of pump stations must receive prior approval from the General Manager, Engineering.
+Any sanitary pump station must be located on a parcel of land dedicated for Municipal Utilities to the City of Delta.